openvinotoolkit/openvino_tensorflow/docs/USAGE.md

 ## Environment Variables

 **OPENVINO_TF_DISABLE_DEASSIGN_CLUSTERS:**
-After clusters are formed, some of the clusters still falls back to native Tensorflow due to some reasons (Cluster is too small, some conditions are not supported by the target device).
+After clusters are formed, some of the clusters still fall back to native Tensorflow due to some reasons (Cluster is too small, some conditions are not supported by the target device).
 If this variable is set, clusters will not be dropped and forced to run on OpenVINO backend.
-This may reduce the performance gain or may lead the execution to crash.
+This may reduce the performance gain or may lead the execution to crash in some cases.

 Example: